-“This is a dream,” says JP Brosseau as he shows off The Old Courthouse Inn that he and partner Kelly Belanger recently purchased.
+“This is a dream,” says Kelly Belanger as he shows off The Old Courthouse Inn that he purchased.
 “I wake up every day and can’t believe this is my business and new home.”

 Kelly has always loved antiques and heritage homes.
-“Ever since he was a little boy he’s wanted to own a Tudor style house,” says JP.
-“He always had the idea of owning a B & B someday.
-We had planned to open one in Mexico in a few years and I was supposed to be going there in September for six months to see if I could handle the heat and humidity.”
+“Ever since he was a little boy he’s wanted to own a Tudor style house,” I always had the idea of owning a B & B someday.
+I had planned to open one in Mexico in a few years and I was supposed to be going there in September for six months to see if I could handle the heat and humidity.

-JP and Kelly came for coffee at The Old Courthouse Inn and Lilia Cardoso Gould gave them a tour.
+Kelly came for coffee at The Old Courthouse Inn and Lilia Cardoso Gould gave him a tour.
+The rest is history.

 Located in a National Historic District in the Historic Townsite, The Old Courthouse Inn once housed the courts, jail, police station and all other provincial government services.
 In 1997, the Old Courthouse was purchased by Ian Gould and Lilia Cardoso Gould.
 They did a huge amount of work restoring this beautiful building, keeping in mind the integrity of the structure and respecting the history of the building while updating to modern standards of comfort and convenience.